hasura/ndc-storage/README.md

 ## Get Started

 Follow the [Quick Start Guide](https://hasura.io/docs/3.0/getting-started/overview/) in Hasura DDN docs.
-At the `Connect to data` step, choose the `hasura/storage` data connector from the dropdown and follow the interactive prompts to set required environment variables.
+At the `Connect to data` step, choose the `hasura/storage` data connector from the dropdown and follow the interactive prompts to set the required environment variables.

-AWS S3 environment variables are default settings in the interactive prompt.
-If you want to use other storage providers you need to manually configure the configuration.yaml files and add required environment variable mappings to the subgraph definition.
+AWS S3 environment variables are the default settings in the interactive prompt.
+If you want to use other storage providers you need to manually configure the `configuration.yaml` file and add the required environment variable mappings to the subgraph definition.

 ## Documentation